jaydickson02/Everything/docs/DND/02 Locations/At Scorpions Rest/Sandy Squire.md

 The rooms are often full here.
 Frequently, used by customers avoiding the trek home after one to many.

-If a room is unavailable perhaps [[the Thorny Cactus]] has one available.
+If a room is unavailable perhaps [[The Thorny Cactus]] has one available.